Updates receiving

 update-receiver.webhook.url.host: "https://my.domain.com/api/my-awesome-bot"

-By default, unique random token will be generated for X-Telegram-Bot-Api-Secret-Token
+By default, a unique random token will be generated for the X-Telegram-Bot-Api-Secret-Token header.
+By default, the full URL will be: https://my.domain.com/api/my-awesome-bot/updates/receive

 All available properties: